MattSegal/devblog/content/testing/why-are-you-testing.draft.md

     assert outputs.shape == (1, 1, 80, 256)
 ```

-Typically when training a neural net it might take minutes of runtime before your code crashes because of all the data loading and processing that needs to happen.
+This is valuable because runtime errors due to stupid mistakes are very common when building a neural net.
+A mismatch in array dimensions somewhere in the network is common stumbling block.
+Typically it might take minutes of runtime before your code crashes due to all the data loading and processing that needs to happen before the broken code is executed.
 With smoke tests like this, you can check for stupid errors in seconds instead of minutes.

 In a more web-development focused example, here's a Django smoke test that loops over a bunch of urls and checks that they all respond to GET requests with happy "200" HTTP status codes, without validating any of the data that is returned: